loweas/website_tutorial/README.md

     Replace `<repository-url>` with the URL you copied in step 4.

 ## 3\.
-Create a New GitHub Repository from VS Code
+Now lets Create a New GitHub Repository from VS Code

 In this section, we will introduce a series of operations related to project management, such as create a project repository, compile a markdown file, and upload files to GitHub, and at last, publish a repository.
 As a practice, we will build a GitHub repository for your online resume.
 To see an integrated demo of this section, please check [here](repo-git.md).